Diana Hajiyeva: Biography

 Hajiyeva was born in Mariupol, Ukrainian SSR.
 Since her childhood she was engaged in music, took piano lessons and was interested in jazz.
 She was a member of the musical collective "Bery Bach".

 She graduated from Baku Academy of Music.
 Here she received the education of a choral conductor.
 During the years of studying at the academy, she was engaged in jazz at a professional level.
 Currently she works at the Baku Jazz Center.

 She lived in London, England, where she graduated from The Institute of Contemporary Music Performance.

+In 2011, Diana Hajiyeva released her debut music video, "Find Yourself".

-Later she launched her personal trio group called Dihaj – from the first letters of her first and last name.
+In 2014 she launched her personal trio group called Dihaj – from the first letters of her first and last name.The band's music is electronic.

 She married Ali Nasirov, a member of Dihaj, in 2009.
 Together, they have a daughter named Savi.

 Eurovision Song Contest

 She previously attempted to represent Azerbaijan in the Eurovision Song Contest 2011.
+Having advanced through qualification, Diana was one of 77 competitors to reach the semifinals, where she performed sixth.
+She placed fourth in her group, falling 7 points short of qualification for the final.

 In 2017, she performed the song "Skeletons".
 She finished in 14th place out of the 26 countries in the final, with a total of 120 points.